rpajanssen/api-test-examples/README.md

 The two SpringCloudContract examples will show you how you can generate your REST API integration tests!

+The SpringBoot with RestAssured example poses you a question... why even use RestAssured if you can use Springs own MockMVC?

 # Requirements

 * maven 3.6.1 (or higher)